 We do not define “closeness” and we won't ask about your relationship to the person or what they meant to you.
 Take as much time as you need, just give us a quick update every now and then.

 We extended our bereavement policy to also cover pregnancy and child loss for both parents, with no questions asked.
 Please take at least 2 weeks of paid leave.
-In case you need additional time for physical or mental health reasons, we will treat it as extended sick leave.
+If you need additional time for physical or mental health reasons, we will treat it as extended sick leave.

 Parental leave is exceptional as it needs to be significantly longer than a typical vacation.
-Anyone at PostHog, regardless of gender, is able to take parental leave, and regardless of the way you've become a parent - childbirth, adoption or foster care.
+Anyone at PostHog, regardless of gender, is able to take parental leave, and regardless of whether you've become a parent through childbirth or adoption.

 If you have been at PostHog for over 1 year, you can take up to 12 weeks off on full pay.
 You can take a further 4 weeks unpaid leave if you need more time.
 After this, if you need to stagger your return to work, you can come back at 50% capacity on 50% pay afterwards.
 If you live in a country where a statutory parental leave benefit is available, you will be required to claim statutory parental leave pay (if you are eligible) and PostHog will supplement any gaps.